 Furthermore, the library is mostly compatible with the avr_f64.c library.
 To make conversion from your previous avr_f64.c project easy, a avr_fp64.h header file is supplied that converts calls to avr_f64 routine to calls to fp64lib routines.
 Beware however, that due to the extended support of IEE 754, that the behaviour of your program might differ slightly.
 But usally, you will only notice that your code runs 80% faster.

-Source code of the library is available via gitlab, it can be downloaded here as an plug & play Arduino library.
+Source code of the library is available on GitHub, it can be downloaded here as an plug & play Arduino library.
+Library reference can be found in the documentation section.